ScanGrants is a public service listing of grants and other funding types to support health research, programs and scholarship.

 • Candidates are required to have a sponsor and preceptor for the award; however, one individual may serve in the capacity of both positions.
 A sponsor is an individual who takes responsibility for the quality assessment of the proposed research project, the quality of the research environment within which the project will be undertaken, and the experience and expertise of the principal investigator and other key researchers involved.
 A preceptor will supervise the principal investigator’s research activities and will serve as a mentor.

-• Annually, a one-page plain language progress report, a scientific progress report, a financial statement, a list of publications based on the research and a letter of certification from the division chief or department chair, must be submitted by the award recipient by July 30.
-Second and third year funding is contingent upon submission of this documentation.
-All publications, presentations and abstracts arising from work funded by this program must acknowledge support of the AGA-Gastric Cancer Foundation Research Scholar Award in Gastric and Esophageal Cancer.
+• Annually, a one-page plain language progress report, a scientific progress report, a financial statement, a list of publications based on the research and a letter of certification from the division chief or department chair, must be submitted by the award recipient by Nov.
+30. Second year funding is contingent upon submission of this documentation.
+All publications, presentations and abstracts arising from work funded by this program must acknowledge support of the AGA-Aptalis Research Award in Pancreatic Disease.

 There must be a strong commitment from the candidate’s institution to support the required protected time for research and adequate laboratory space and/or other supporting facilities.
 These commitments must be outlined in a letter from the candidate’s division chief or department chair.
 The letter must certify that the award is being used to provide protected time, in accord with the terms of the award.
 In addition, it is expected that the sponsor will outline specific plans for the future development of the candidate’s research career.
 The institution must commit to ensuring timely and accurate reporting of the awardee’s current and future research activities at the institution; this is to include an annual report of the funding status, grants submitted and pending, and all publications.